Is the Dead Sea worth visiting?

 If you want to really appreciate the Dead Sea, turn your visit into more than just a day trip.
 That’s why I’ve put together this 3-day Dead Sea itinerary.

 Imagine the water being so salty that you can’t help but float.
-There’s no need to swim and even if you wanted, you wouldn’t be able to.
+There’s no need to swim, and even if you wanted, you wouldn’t be able to.
 Once you turn around on your stomach, your feet bob out of the water, making it impossible to move around without feeling like a kindergartener with his floaties on.

 Bobbing in the Dead Sea

 It’s not recommended to stay in the Dead Sea water for more than 10 to 15 minutes.
-Due to its saltiness, being in the water for longer can irritate your skin and trust me, you don’t want that!
+Due to its saltiness, being in the water for longer can irritate your skin, and trust me, you don’t want that!
 The best way to enjoy your time in this extremely salty water is to lie on your back and just chill like a human buoy.

 Regular ocean water has a salinity of 3.5%.
 The Dead Sea?
 Oh, around 30%, thankyouverymuch!
 It’s basically a wet mound of salt.
+The abundance of Dead Sea salt not only creates a unique floating experience but also forms salt deposits along the shore, which apparently have magical exfoliating benefits.
+I saw tons of people rubbing themselves with the salt, pretending to be at a spa.

 Also, guys, be extremely careful when you’re swimming back to shore.
-The seabed is covered with very sharp salty rocks and once you scratch your skin, it hurts like a MF.
-Been there, done that and thought my knee was about to fall off.
+The seabed is covered with very sharp, salty rocks, and once you scratch your skin, it hurts like a MF.
+Been there, done that, and thought my knee was about to fall off.
 It didn’t, of course, but if you need a comparison, imagine a tough guy catching a cold—yep, it was that serious!

 Winters are the best around the Dead Sea!

 The best time to visit the Dead Sea is in the winter months.
 Let me tell you why.
-Since the Dead Sea lies at an ultra-low elevation and hiding in a sheltered spot, winters are mild, like your grandma’s cozy blanket.
+Since the Dead Sea lies at an ultra-low elevation and is hidden in a sheltered spot, winters are mild, like your grandma’s cozy blanket.
 We’re talking average January temperatures of 20 °C (68 °F).
 Frosty days?
 Nah, those don’t happen here.

 Now, summer, on the other hand, is a whole different story.
 It’s not a day at the beach, it’s a day in the oven, with a high score of 50 °C (122 °F).
 Trust me, you don’t want to be here at this time of the year.
 Plus, winter is prime time for exploring Israel on foot.
 Think hiking, my friends.
 But we will talk about that later.